-With total assets of €15.1 billion as of the end of June 2020, Caja Rural de Navarra (CRN) is the second-largest rural cooperative bank in Spain and the first of the Spanish Rural Cooperatives Association (Asociacion Espanola de Cajas Rurales, AECR), composed of CRN and 28 other rural cooperatives.
+With total assets of €15.8 billion as of year-end 2020, Caja Rural de Navarra (CRN) is the second-largest rural cooperative bank in Spain and the first of the Spanish Rural Cooperatives Association (Asociacion Espanola de Cajas Rurales, AECR), composed of CRN and 29 other rural cooperatives.

-CRN is primarily based in Navarra.
+CRN is primarily based in Navarre.
 The bank also operates as the only rural credit cooperative in the neighbouring regions of the Basque Country and La Rioja.
-With market shares of 25.8% in lending and 29.2% in deposits as of the end of March 2020 (latest available data), the bank is ranked second in Navarra, behind CaixaBank, S.A.
+With market shares of 29.4% in lending and 25.6% in deposits as of the end of June 2020 (latest available data), the bank is ranked second in Navarre, behind CaixaBank, S.A.
 (CaixaBank, A3/Baa1 stable, baa3).
 Despite its small size, CRN has a strong brand recognition and market position in its home region.